Carine-Tan/Carine-Tan.github.io/index.md

 ---

-CREDITS: Source of the Course Descriptions are not originated from me, they are extracted from course materials provided on Canvas Portal by NTUC LearningHub.
+CREDITS: Source of the Course Descriptions are not originated from me, they are taken from course materials provided on Canvas Portal by NTUC LearningHub.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>